KablamoOSS/kombustion/documentation/content/api/cli.md

 ## Stacks

-The following commands manage Cloudformation Stacks.
+The following commands manage CloudFormation Stacks.

 With most of the following commands the Stack Name can either be supplied directly, or is derived from `Title` in `kombustion.yaml`, the file name of the stack, and the environment in the